Can You Dry Whites And Colors Together?

 Two main things could cause your laundry debacle: dyes and detergent residue.
 So how do you avoid it?
 Well, here is a tip.

 First, always think about the dye.
 It’s easy to throw everything in and let it go—we get it!
 But you’ll want to check the colorfastness of any new clothes before you wash them.
 If they’re not colorfast, they might bleed color onto other clothes in the load, even if they’re white or light-colored.
-You can run a little test by soaking the clothing in water for 30 minutes, then dabbing at it with a clean cloth (if no color comes off on the fabric, it’s probably safe to wash with other clothing).
+You can run a test by soaking the clothing in water for 30 minutes, then dabbing at it with a clean cloth (if no color comes off on the fabric, it’s probably safe to wash with other clothing).

 What Happens If You Mix Dark And Light Clothes?